 A currency mainly functions as a medium of exchange, a unit of account and a store of value.

-Before the advent of currency as we know it, what we had in place was the barter system which was the earliest stage at which transactions were made.
-But, for this system to be successful, there needs to be a double coincidence of wants.
-Meaning that both parties have to agree to sell and buy each commodity.
+Before the advent of currency as we know it today, what we had in place was the barter system which was the earliest stage at which transactions were made.
+But, for this system to succeed, there needed to be a double coincidence of wants.
+This meant that both parties had to agree to sell and buy each commodity.

-If Mr A had a basket of apples but needed shoes.
-He would need to find someone who wants his apples and has a pair of shoes to exchange it for.
+If Mr A had a basket of apples but needed shoes, he would need to find someone who wanted his apples and had a pair of shoes to exchange them for.
 This was the major challenge with trade by barter.

 An improvement on this was “primitive money”, which referred to items that people placed some amount of value on like animal skin, cowry shell, cattle and elephant tusks.
 The primary challenge with primitive money was that some of them were so large that it was difficult to carry them about and use them as a means of exchange.

 The point here is that new forms of money are improvements on older forms of money and cryptocurrency seeks to do the same.

 Why did we have to talk about currency as a whole if our aim was to identify what a cryptocurrency was?

 Well, Cryptocurrency / digital currency functions just the way other currencies function.
 The primary difference is that it is not backed by any government.
 Cryptocurrencies are also virtual which means that the only place they exist is on the internet.

 Although there are different types of cryptocurrencies, we will use the first cryptocurrency, Bitcoin, as our benchmark to map out features that every cryptocurrency should have.

 This is the most distinctive feature between fiat (your local currency) and cryptocurrency.
 For fiat, the government and financial institutions give it the value it has.
 You can use a piece of paper to carry out transactions because the government has placed some value on that piece of paper.